Before you start

 Module 1.
 The Bare Essentials

-Nurses will explore and develop their personal knowledge on a range of fundamental and “of the moment” sexual and reproductive health topics.
-For example,
+Nurses will explore and develop their personal knowledge on a range of fundamental and “of the moment” sexual and reproductive health topics, including:

 - Concepts of sexuality and sexual health